DIYtranscriptomics/DIYtranscriptomics.github.io/_pages/FAQs.md

 * Learn to analyze bulk RNAseq and single cell RNA-seq (scRNA-seq) data
 * Develop a lightweight and reusable RNAseq pipeline.
 * Learn best practices for working in R/bioconductor (extensible to other datatypes)
-* Learn the basics of ‘data science’
+* Learn the basics of being a good ‘data scientist’
 * Learn how to report your analysis and results in a transparent and reproducible way
+* Leann how to use emerging AI tools to enchance you data analysis skills.

 ## Who can take the course?

 All lectures are freely available, and lab materials will be posted the website after each lab.
 In-person attendence for labs is available for gradate students in the Biomedical Graduate Studies (BGS) group at the University of Pennsylvania.
 Space permitting, the course is open to graduates students outside of BGS.
 If you are not a graduate student at UPenn you can still access the lectures, course slides, code, videos and reading material on the site.
-This course is ideal for students and postdocs who have little or no experience in bioinformatics, and we encourage students to bring their own RNAseq data to the course.
+This course is ideal for students and postdocs who have little or no experience in bioinformatics, and we encourage students to bring their own RNA-seq data to the course.

 ## Can I just follow along online?